You don’t need me to tell you that the past couple of years have been.. different.

 What would you do if money was somehow not an issue?
 How would you live?

-As a journalist, I’ve interviewed Lottery winners, and once they’ve gone on the dream holidays, bought the new car, the new house, the toys and the gadgets, this is a question they all need to face: what will they do with their days?
+As a journalist, I’ve interviewed Lottery winners, ordinary people who suddenly came into great fortunes.
+And once they’ve gone on the dream holidays, bought the new car, the new house, the toys and the gadgets, this is a question they all need to face: what will they do with their days?

 Dream big!
-Don’t let reality get in your way, for now.
+Don’t let reality get in your way.

 - Who will you hang out with?